-The Accessory switch supplies power to an extra circuit for accessories that may be added (such as heaters, hot water showers, optional stereo, etc.)
+The Accessory switch supplies power to an extra circuit for accessories that may be added.

 Switch configuration may vary slightly based on options.
 If you have any questions regarding operation, please contact your dealer or Skier's Choice, Inc.

 Ignition Switch